mihasighi/smtcomp14-sl/README.md

-#SL-COMP 2014#
+# SL-COMP 2014 #

 **IMPORTANT: this project has been forked to https://github.com/sl-comp/SL-COMP14**

-Benchmark and tools for the theory of Separation Logic (QF_S) at SMTCOMP 2014
+Benchmark and tools for SL-COMP 2014, the competition of solvers for the theory of Separation Logic (`QF_S` at SMT-COMP 2014)

 * _bench_ : set of problems used split in divisions
 * _divisions.html_ : description of divisions with the participating solvers